Contact Information

 - On 9/9, we will discuss Stacks and Queues.

 - Class on 9/11 will be dedicated to giving you all time to work on HW3.
-I am, in particular, trying to build in time for you all to ask me questions about the assignment.
+I am, in particular, trying to build in time for you all

 - Quiz 1- ArrayLists opens on OAKS on 9/11.
 It is due on 9/13 at 8 PM.